Muse

 Problem

-Museum visitors struggle to navigate complex layouts and consume knowledge on artworks while simultansouely attempting to document, revisit, and reflect on their experience.
+Museum visitors struggle to navigate complex layouts and consume knowledge on artworks while simultaneously attempting to document, revisit, and reflect on their experience.

-Users are regularly ecountering barriers in their museum expereince with disorientating navigation, shallow + inaccessible information, and unstructured documentation, finding it difficult to revisit their own visits.
+Users are regularly encountering barriers in their museum experience with disorientating navigation, shallow + inaccessible information, and unstructured documentation, finding it difficult to revisit their own visits.

 Solution

-I designed a mobile app to streamline the museum experience to include AR navigation, informative descriptions, and a way to socially journal and reflect artworks and visits of available arts & culture locations around you.
+I designed a mobile app to streamline the museum experience to include AR navigation, informative descriptions, and a way to socially journal and reflect on artworks and visits to available arts & culture locations around you.

-Designed with a user friendly interface to easily access information on select museums and leave journal entries on artworks, exhibitions and displays.
-Integrating accessiblity features with audio descriptive and colour blind filters to view artworks in efficent ways.
-Muse is a mobile companion app that will help with guided navigation, contextual artwork information, built in AR exploration, and reflective journaling.
+Designed with a user-friendly interface to easily access information on select museums and leave journal entries on artworks, exhibitions and displays.
+Integrating accessibility features with audio descriptive and colour blind filters to view artworks in an efficient way.
+Muse is a mobile companion app that will help with guided navigation, contextual artwork information, built-in AR exploration, and reflective journaling.

 Guided & Accessible Learning